 Have to agree - everyone’s most valuable resource is their lifetime.

 Money only has value as an exchange token for experiences and goods to sustain and improve that time.
 Frugality doesn’t equal misery, but if it does, then you’re not really acting economically rationally.

 This documentary on Netflix called Minimalism: A Documentary About the Important Things is great.
 If you like collecting books - collect books, but do you need 20 samples of shirts? etc etc. How much stuff do we really need because, ultimately, that’s what we spend a lot of money on, apart from rent and food.

-Who said it first—Gary Vee or someone else—that is, basically, you’re effective wealth is your Income less Expenses equals Positive/Negative Number—regardless of how much you’re earning.
+Who said it first—Gary Vee or someone else—that, basically, your effective wealth = your Income - Expenses = Positive/Negative Number (regardless of how much you’re earning).
 Also, if you’re happy doing X that is bringing in thousands less to your bank account but you’re happy, then why not do that.